 The Pezcoller-Marina Larcher Fogazzaro-EACR Women in Cancer Research Award celebrates a cancer researcher of any gender who has demonstrated academic excellence and achievements in the field of cancer research and who has, through leadership or by example, furthered the advancement of women in cancer research.
 The award is presented at the annual EACR Congress to a researcher of excellence who has spent the majority of their research career in Europe, and the winner receives a €10,000 honorarium.

-Karin de Visser will deliver the Pezcoller-Marina Larcher Fogazzaro-EACR Women in Cancer Research Award lecture at the EACR 2025 Congress.
+Ayelet Erez will deliver the Pezcoller-Marina Larcher Fogazzaro-EACR Women in Cancer Research Award lecture at the EACR 2026 Congress.
 She will also be invited to give a lecture in Trento, Italy, at the Pezcoller Foundation.
+On receiving the award, Ayelet commented, “I am deeply honored to receive this award, which recognizes the collective research efforts of my exceptional team and colleagues, whose dedication and collaboration made it possible.”

 The Pezcoller Foundation is a non-profit institution, whose goal is to promote scientific research against diseases which afflict mankind, specifically the fight against cancer.
 The Founder, Prof. Alessio Pezcoller, was Chief Surgeon at Santa Chiara Hospital in Trento, Italy.
 The Foundation was established in 1980.